awsdocs/amazon-transcribe-developer-guide/doc_source/create-custom-language-model.md

 ## Using prefixes in Amazon Simple Storage Service to retrieve your data<a name="prefix-get-data"></a>

 To create a custom language model, you use prefixes in Amazon Simple Storage Service to specify the training and the optional tuning data\.
 To understand how to use prefixes, you need to be familiar with the following Amazon S3 concepts:
-+ Bucket \- A container to store your objects\.
++ Bucket – A container to store your objects\.
-+ Object \- The entity stored in the S3 bucket\.
++ Object – The entity stored in the S3 bucket\.
 In this case, it's your training or tuning text files\.
-+ Key \- The unique identifier for an object within a bucket\.
++ Key – The unique identifier for an object within a bucket\.
++ Prefix – Any portion of the key up to the final delimiter\.
+You use prefixes to organize your data and specify objects in the S3 bucket\.

 You store an object, your text file, in a bucket with a key that uniquely identifies the file\.

-For example, the key `myfiles/2020/may/file.txt` uniquely identifies a text file in an S3 bucket\.
+For example, the key `s3://DOC-EXAMPLE-BUCKET1/myfiles/2020/may/file.txt` uniquely identifies a text file in an S3 bucket\.

 The prefix can be any part of the key that comes before its final delimiter\.

+For example, the key `myfiles/2020/may/file.txt` has the following prefixes:
++ s3://*DOC\-EXAMPLE\-BUCKET1*/myfiles/2020/may/
++ s3://*DOC\-EXAMPLE\-BUCKET1*/myfiles/2020/
++ s3://*DOC\-EXAMPLE\-BUCKET1*/myfiles/

+You can use any of the preceding prefixes to access `file.txt`\.
+For more information on prefixes, see [Organizing objects using prefixes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-prefixes.html)\.

-You specify prefixes in the [CreateLanguageModel](API_CreateLanguageModel.md) operation using the following fields:
+When you use the [CreateLanguageModel](API_CreateLanguageModel.md) operation, you specify prefixes for your text data in the following fields:
 + `S3Uri` for the training data
 + Optional: `TuningDataS3Uri` for the tuning data